Contact usCall us on 0800 222 733

 You can also find cadetships by:

 - doing an internet search for the words "cadet" or "cadetship".
 (Narrow your search results to New Zealand for the best results.)
-If you know that field you are interested in, try using keywords relating to that field ie "construction cadet" etc.
+If you know what field you are interested in, try using keywords relating to that field, such as "construction cadet" etc.

 - contacting the industry training organisation that covers the field you're interested in.